 Professor Deborah Ralston

-Deborah Ralston is Adjunct Professor at Monash University and Cluster Leader for the CSIRO-Monash Superannuation Research Cluster.
+Deborah Ralston is Professorial Fellow at Monash Business School.
 Previous appointments include Pro Vice Chancellor of the Division of Business Law and Information Science at the University of Canberra, and Director of the Centre for Australian Financial Institutions at the University of Southern Queensland.
 Deborah’s academic background is in economics and financial management and she has taught in the areas of economics, corporate finance, credit risk management, financial statement analysis and financial institutions management.

 Her research interests include the impact of financial regulation, the strategy and management of financial institutions, and regional economic development.
 She has published widely in these areas and is a co-author of the text Financial Institutions Management.

 Deborah is a member of the Reserve Bank of Australia’s Payment Systems Board and Fellow of the Australian Institute of Company Directors, the Financial Services Institute of Australasia, and CPA Australia.
-She is the inaugural Chair of ASIC’s Digital Finance Advisory Committee.
-Deborah was formerly a Director of Heritage Building Society (1992-2003), and is currently a Director of the listed mortgage broking company Mortgage Choice as well as the Self Managed Superannuation Funds Association (SMSFA).
+She was the inaugural Chair of ASIC’s Digital Finance Advisory Committee and was formerly a Director of Heritage Building Society (1992-2003).
+She is currently a Director of the listed mortgage broking company Mortgage Choice as well as the Self Managed Superannuation Funds Association (SMSFA).